ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks cluster-config`
 {: #cs_cluster_config}

-After logging in, download Kubernetes configuration data and certificates to connect to your cluster and run `kubectl` commands.
+After logging in, download Kubernetes configuration data and certificates to connect to your cluster and run `{[kubectl]}` commands.
 The files are downloaded to `user_home_directory/.bluemix/plugins/kubernetes-service/clusters/<cluster_name>`.
 {: shortdesc}